A Local’s Guide to Santiago, Chile

 A trip to Isla Negra beach would allow you to visit Pablo Neruda’s third house and resting place.
 It is also a house-museum that you can visit.
 You can find further information at: https://fundacionneruda.org/museos-casa-museo-isla-negra/.
 You can combine this trip to Isla Negra with a visit to a unique winery in the San Antonio Valley - it’s called Matiec - to see their organic and biodynamic vineyard.

-If you’d like to visit Viña and Valpo with a guide, this full-day tour from Santiago is a nice option.
+If you’d like to visit Viña and Valparaiso with a guide, this full-day tour from Santiago is a nice option.

 How to spend 5 days in Santiago

-Below I’ve provided a little itinerary for how to spend 5 days in the city.
+Below I’ve provided a little itinerary for how you could spend 5 days in and around the city.
+2 days are dedicated to seeing the city itself, and then you have 3 different day trips.

 Upon arriving at Santiago International Airport, ideally on an early morning flight, you should head to your hotel, get settled and take a half-day city tour.
 There are morning and afternoon options.